Chakras are the new age trend; you probably have seen pictures representing each of them. But, do you know that the geometric figures are yantras?

 Chakras are wheels of energy or vortexes in your body.
 The awakening of the chakras can raise the Kundalini energy, which leads to higher consciousness.

-Chakras as energy centres always have some energy passing through them.
-But, they may not be working at their full potential.
+Chakras are energy centres that always have energy passing through them.
+But sometimes they may not be working at their full potential.

 When the chakras are in balance, you are in harmony, your health is good, and life, in general, flows better.
 When the chakras are out of balance or blocked, you will experience emotional distress or disease.